-The Sanskrit word sadhana traditionally refers to a formal sequence of practices, like the liturgy of prayers, visualizations, and mantra associated with a certain deity or concept, like Green Tara.
-I use it here because the practice sequence feels consistent enough, and distinct from other approaches I know enough, to be its own thing.
+The Sanskrit word sadhana traditionally refers to a formal sequence of practices, like the liturgy of prayers, visualizations, and mantra associated with a certain deity or concept, like Green Tara or Prajñapārāmitā, the Goddess of the Perfection of Wisdom.
+I use the term here because the practice sequence feels both consistent and distinct from other approaches I know, enough to be its own thing.

-A note on tradition & lineage:
+A note on tradition & lineage